Jhonata-Tirloni/Jhonata-Tirloni/README.md

 Machine Learning, data science & nerdy stuff enthusiast.

-Graduated at Systems Analysis and Development by IFMT and post-graduating at Artificial Intelligence & Machine Learnng.
+Graduated at Systems Analysis and Development by IFMT and post-graduating at Artificial Intelligence & Machine Learnng.<br>
-Specialist at Data Science with Python 🐍.
+Specialist at Data Science & Machine Learning with Python 🐍.

 <i>"If you can't explain it simply, you don't understand it well enough."</i>